Composite-Operator Scaling on Triadic Hypergraphs: Formation Transitions in Multi-Agent Architectures with Three-Body Coupling: Reduction to the Triadic Ising Model

 \section{Reduction to the Triadic Ising Model}

-We derive that the critical behavior of the full COGENT$^{\textbf{3}}$ system near its formation transition $T_c^{\mathrm{form}}$ is governed exactly by the triadic Ising model defined in Sec.~\ref{sec:triad}, whose mean-field analysis and composite-operator scaling are developed in Secs.~\ref{sec:mft}--\ref{sec:memory}.
-All COGENT$^{\textbf{3}}$ notation and definitions follow Ref.~\cite{salazar2026} (specific section references are given inline).
+We now demonstrate how systems on triadic hypergraphs map onto the triadic Ising model.
+We use the full COGENT$^{\textbf{3}}$ system~\cite{salazar2026} as our prototypical framework, showing that its critical behavior near the formation transition $T_c^{\mathrm{form}}$ is governed at leading order by the Hamiltonian defined in Sec.~\ref{sec:triad}, whose mean-field analysis and composite-operator scaling are developed in Secs.~\ref{sec:mft}--\ref{sec:memory}.
+All COGENT$^{\textbf{3}}$~notation and definitions follow \cite{salazar2026} (specific section references are given inline).

 The argument requires three steps: (i)~symmetry reduction of the formation field; (ii)~collapse of the dynamic topology onto a static all-to-all hypergraph; and (iii)~demonstration that the remaining Hamiltonian sectors contribute only irrelevant operators at $T_c^{\mathrm{form}}$.